-You wanna talk landmarks, Frankie’s Pizza (9118 Bird Road) is the poster boy for that in Miami.
+You want to talk landmarks, Frankie’s Pizza (9118 Bird Road) is the poster boy for that in Miami.

 Frankie’s Pizza History

 Frank Pasquarella and his wife Doreen vacationed in Miami during their honeymoon.
-Shortly after that, the Pasquarella’s would move from Steubenville, Ohio, to the magic city permanently.
+Shortly after that, the Pasquarella’s would permanently move from Steubenville, Ohio, to the Magic City.

-They were able to secure a veteran’s administration loan to open their original Frankie’s Pizza location near the University of Miami.
+They secured a veteran’s administration loan to open their original Frankie’s Pizza location near the University of Miami.

 On Valentine’s Day in 1955, they opened their doors.
 A slice of their Chicago-style pizza would set you back ten cents back then.